ASF

 • Sydney Northey (2024) - supervisor

-• Lydia Tales (2024) - committee
+• Lydia Tales (2024) - second reader

-• Riley Troisi (in progress) - supervisor
+• Riley Troisi (2025) - supervisor

 • Izabella Morawski (in progress) - supervisor

-• Sanghavi Sripathy (in progress) - committee
+• Sanghavi Sripathy (in progress) - second reader

 • Clare Monahan (in progress) - supervisor